 With this transition in planning structure, an Office of Strategic Planning, Effectiveness, and Special Projects was established by the President to provide emphasis and oversight to the areas of strategic planning, institutional research, effectiveness, and special projects.
-The associate vice president reports to and works with the President for a collaborative and systematic approach to college planning that is integrated into the decision making processes of the College and aligns with community and state needs and directives.
-The associate vice president works with College Leadership and unit heads in defining effectiveness measures, alignment of goals, and developing assessment and success factors.
-The associate vice president then advises the College Leadership Council (the Planning and Effectiveness Council) and the Cabinet of goals completed, issues in need of review and possible revision, results of effectiveness indicators with proposed actions from areas involved, and areas of concern.
+The executive director reports to and works with the President for a collaborative and systematic approach to college planning that is integrated into the decision making processes of the College and aligns with community and state needs and directives.
+The executive director works with College Leadership and unit heads in defining effectiveness measures, alignment of goals, and developing assessment and success factors.
+The executive director then advises the College Leadership Council (the Planning and Effectiveness Council) and the Cabinet of goals completed, issues in need of review and possible revision, results of effectiveness indicators with proposed actions from areas involved, and areas of concern.